 Travel to Marrakech.
 In the evening, experience all the colour and chaos with a visit to the famous Djemaa el Fna square.
 Watch storytellers and acrobats as you enjoy a simple and delicious local meal at a market food stall.

-In the morning, take a historical tour of the city, including the Bahia Palace and Saadian Tombs.
-After, visit a historic riad for a hands-on cooking class from a master Moroccan chef, and enjoy the lunch that you have prepared.
+Today, take a historical tour of the city, including the Bahia Palace and Saadian Tombs.
+Visit a historic riad for a hands-on cooking class from a master Moroccan chef, and enjoy the lunch that you have prepared.

 Spend the night in a simple desert camp which provides a peak into traditional desert living.
 Each tent is outfitted with sheets, pillows, a raised bed, towels, and covers against the desert cold and it has a separated ensuite with simple portable toilette and wash basin.
 While the accommodation is basic, it is quite comfortable and offers a truly unique experience.